latidoremi/HairRigAddon/README.md

 Go to the **Target Mesh Specials** menu, hit the **Mesh to Hair** button

-Note that this operator does allow messy vertex order, but there're some limitations.
+Note that this operator does allow random vertex order, but there's one limitation.

 <img src="https://github.com/latidoremi/private_repo/blob/main/mesh_to_hair.png" width = "279" height = "271" alt="" align=center />

 Each hair particle(strand) has it's own direction like curves, in this operater, end vertex(vertex links to only 1 edge) with a lower index number of a single mesh line defines the root to generate hair from, the order of the rest of the vertices of the same mesh line does not affect the result.
-However if the root vertex is wrong, the hair will flip (sorry I can't think of a better way to find root vertex...)
+However if the root vertex is wrong, the hair will flip (sorry currently I can't think of a better way to find root vertex...)

 Use the measureit addon that comes with blender to visualize vertex indices.